luuloi/RESEARCH_METHODOLOGY/README.md

 # RESEARCH METHODOLOGY
-This course is for the third year Biotech students at Dong Thap University
+This course is for the third year Biotech students at Dong Thap University Time for each Module including lecture, practice and quiz: 4 hours

 ### Course Objective: To enable students to develop appropriate research methodologies for their studies and to familiarize them with the art of utilizing various research methods and techniques.
 ###
 ## Module 01: Introduction to Research Methodology [Loi] - 17+18/03/2026, Online